mre/endler.dev/content/2019/tinysearch/index.md

 ## A new hope

 Five years later, in 2018, the web had become a different place.
 Bundlers were ubiquitous and the Node ecosystem was flourishing.
-One thing in particular revived my dreams about that tiny static search engine: the advent of [WebAssembly].
+One thing in particular revived my dreams about that tiny static search engine: the advent of [WebAssembly]!.

 > WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable target for compilation of high-level languages like C/C++/Rust, enabling deployment on the web for client and server applications. [[source][WebAssembly]]

-This meant that I could use a language that I was more familiar with to write the client-side code &mdash; Rust!
+This meant that I could use a language that I was more familiar with to write the client-side code &mdash; Rust! 🎉

 I started my journey with a [prototype back in January 2018](https://github.com/mre/tinysearch/commit/82c1d36835348718f04c9ca0dd2c1ebf8b19a312).
-It was just a direct port of the Python version above:
+It was just a direct port of the Python version from above:

 ```rust
 let mut filters = HashMap::new();